Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Conclusions

+We believe that these results are relevant for real-world applications, but of course they are model dependent and the degree of relevance remains to be verified, especially because the model is new.

-How large is the non-stationarity of the spatio-temporal background-error field in practical data assimilation systems, how large are the time and space scales of the non-stationarity pattern as compared to the respective scales of the background error field itself, how the non-stationarity depends on the weather situation, season, scale, altitude, meteorological field, observation density and accuracy---all these questions remain open.
-Addressing these questions may help design hybrid filters that will accommodate time and space smoothed ensemble covariances along with climatological covariances in an optimized way, adapting to changing local characteristics of the non-stationarity in space and time.
+Thus, the optimal blend of ensemble covariances with climatology as well as with time-smoothed and space-smoothed background-error covariances is found to strongly depend on characteristics of non-stationarity.
+How large is the actual non-stationarity of the spatiotemporal background-error field in practical data assimilation systems, how large are the time and space scales of non-stationarity patterns as compared to the respective scales of the background-error field itself, how non-stationarity depends on the weather situation, season, scale, altitude, meteorological field, observation density and accuracy---all these questions remain open.
+Addressing these questions may help optimize hybrid filters that accommodate various covariance regularization techniques.